 If your Digital Lab username is different from your ALM Octane username, you are prompted to provide your ALM Octane username.

 - In the Submit Defect dialog box, give your defect a name, and select the ALM Octane workspace to which to submit the defect.
 Only workspaces to which you have access are listed.

-UFT Mobile will populate the description field of the defect with the device details (manufacturer, model, ID, version) and the numbered list of steps.
+Digital Lab populates the description field of the defect with the device details (manufacturer, model, ID, version) and the numbered list of steps.

 - Click Save to submit your defect.

 Use the live log to examine the device log in real time and to investigate issues encountered during testing.

 - In the panel on the side of the device access window panel, click the Live log button .

 - Select either an application log, or the device log.
 For application logs, select one or more apps from the list of Digital Lab apps installed on the device.

 - Click the Start button to start the live log.
 Use the drop-down in the panel to select the logging level - debug, trace, info, warn, error, or fatal.
 Use the toolbar for auto-scroll, text wrap, download, and copy options.